-In 2014, following closure of the portions of the Tacoma Landfill as required by the Consent Decree, the remaining recovery and transfer facilities continued to be permitted by the TPCHD through the same permitting process.
-All closed portions of the Landfill will also be covered by a TPCHD closure permit, which may be incorporated into the overall facility permit.
-The closure permit will mirror the requirements implemented as a result of the Landfill remedial action.
+In 2014, following closure of the Tacoma Landfill as required by the Consent Decree, the remaining recovery and transfer facilities continued to be permitted by the TPCHD through the same permitting process.
+The Tacoma Landfill is also covered by a TPCHD closure permit, which is incorporated into the overall facility permit.
+The closure permit mirrors the requirements implemented as a result of the Tacoma Landfill remedial action.